+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.
+The meter and consumer unit are located in the cupboard within the hallway Gas None.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 The plumbing installation is formed in a combination of metal and plastic pipework.
-There is a four piece white bathroom suite installed with a mixer shower in the shower enclosure.
+A three piece white bathroom suite is installed and there is an electric shower over the bath.
 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Electric boiler with radiators.
-The wall mounted boiler is located in the hall cupboard adjacent to the bathroom and heats a series of radiators.
-The boiler also provides the hot water supply via a foam lagged cylinder located in the same cupboard.
-The cylinder has an electric immersion heater for additional backup.
+Heating is by a series of electric panel heaters and hot water is from the original hot water cylinder with an electric immersion heater.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.

-To main sewer.
+Drainage is to the main sewer.